somethingnew2-0/SimpleCSPM/README.md

 [Hacking G Suite: The Power of Dark Apps Script Magic](https://www.youtube.com/watch?v=6AsVUS79gLw) for inspiring this project.

 ## Installation
-1. Make a copy of this Google Sheet by clicking "File" -> "Make a Copy"
+1. Make a copy of [this Google Sheet](https://docs.google.com/spreadsheets/d/1MY9ajTdWVM_D65fHbVPGyDZL_a10Ne4_ZDSWGP3uCsA/edit?usp=sharing) by clicking "File" -> "Make a Copy"
-2. Update your GCP project to run from
+2. Update your GCP project to run from setting on the "Main" sheet
 3. Add the following GCP IAM roles for your user on your GCP project to run from
     * roles/serviceusage.serviceUsageAdmin
 4. [Enable "Service Usage API"](https://console.cloud.google.com/apis/api/serviceusage.googleapis.com/overview) on your GCP Project to run from